 I’m a sucker for a soothing massage to ease aches and pains, increase flexibility, and straighten out body parts that are out of whack.
 If I could get one every week I would.
 I especially love traditional Asian massage because their practices have been around for thousands of years and work wonders on the body, especially if you’re over 50.

-The therapist typically walks or crawls on your back, although not always especially if you are an older woman.
+A Thai massage therapist typically walks or crawls on your back, although not always especially if you are an older woman.
 Sometimes there are bars on the ceiling so she won’t fall off the table or step in the wrong place.
 Most will ask what degree of pressure you prefer and will gladly accommodate you.
 Many Thai massage studios also use regular massage tables.
 I always leave my underwear on because Thai massage is a combination of massage and yoga stretches.
 Having my legs up in the air with no panties is more than my modesty will allow.

 Thai massage is designed to open up your energy lines.
 The therapist applies pressure to strategic points on your body and frees that energy by stretching you out with yoga moves.
 You’ll find it reduces stress, improves well-being, increases circulation, and improves flexibility.